-It is very important to ensure that your wishes are respected when due to injury or illness you are unable to communicate them yourself.
+Power of Attorney for Health Care.
+It is very important to ensure that your wishes are respected when, due to injury or illness, you are unable to communicate them yourself.
 Preparing an advance directive is an effective way to address this problem.
-At the present time, the State of Wisconsin has approved two forms of advance directives: the power of attorney for health care and the living will.
+At the present time, the State of Wisconsin has approved four forms of advance directives: the power of attorney for health care, the declaration to physicians (living will), the power of attorney for finance and property, and the authorization for final disposition of human remains.
 The instrument most recommended is the "Power of Attorney for Health Care."
 This document, which is available free of charge through your local hospital, nursing home, clinic, or social services office, allows you to appoint someone as your health care agent with the legal right to make health decisions should you become incapacitated and unable to participate in making health care decisions.
-By this document you appoint a health care agent to serve as your spokesperson.
+By this document, you appoint a health care agent to serve as your spokesperson.
 It is the most effective way for your wishes to be expressed and respected at a time when you are not capable of representing yourself.
+We encourage all persons age 18 or older to complete a power of attorney for health care.

-The other tool is a document commonly known as a "Living Will."
-This document allows you to spell out in advance what forms of treatment you would want if you were declared by a physician to have a terminal condition and were unable to make your wishes known to the health care professionals providing care.
+LIVING WILL.
+The other health care tool is a document commonly known as a "Living Will."
+This document allows you to spell out in advance what forms of treatment you would want to receive or forgo if you were in a stated medical condition (such as a persistent vegetative state or terminal illness) and were unable to make your wishes known to the health care professionals providing care.
 While such a document does provide some guidance, it has many limitations.
-Among the most serious of these limitations is that the living will fails to give any one person the legal right to make decisions on your behalf.
-This is precisely why the "power of attorney for health care" is the preferable means for recording one's advance directives.
-The advance directives expressed in writing are to be interpreted by the person who is designated the health care agent, who has these written directives in his/her possession and presumably has also discussed them with the individual for whom he or she holds the health care agent.
-This health care agent then becomes the one authorized by law to interpret whatever written advance directives may exist, so that such interpretation is not unwittingly yielded to outside third parties such as the civil courts.
+Among the most serious of these limitations is that the living will does not always require you to designate a person to make decisions on your behalf.
+In addition, it is difficult to make detailed instructions for your medical treatment without knowing what your future medical condition will be and how a given treatment might benefit or burden you.

+This is precisely why the "power of attorney for health care" is the preferable means for recording your advance directives.
+The person you designate in this document becomes the only one authorized by law to interpret whatever written advance directives you may have signed.
+This ensures that interpretation of your directives is not unwittingly yielded to outside third parties such as the civil courts.